aiser-team/cabrnet/README.md

 - `--verbose` enables progression bars during training.
 CaBRNet uses [tqdm](https://tqdm.github.io/) for progress bars.

 ## Training
-`cabrnet train` provides all options to train a prototype-based model.
+`cabrnet train` is used to train a prototype-based model.
 - `--model-config /path/to/file.yml` indicates how to [build and initialize the model](src/cabrnet/generic/model.md).
 - `--dataset|-d /path/to/file.yml` indicates how to [load and prepare the data for training](src/cabrnet/utils/data.md).
 - `--training|-t /path/to/file.yml` indicates the [training parameters of the model](src/cabrnet/utils/optimizers.md).